masinde70/TheJourneyToDataScience/README.md

 - Files
 - Closures
 - Inheritance
+## Python Books I am using and for me they are the best out there
+I have used different python books but these three books for me stands out as giants *The Python Apprentice
+ *The Python Journeyman
 ## Introspetion
 Introspection is the ability of the program to examine its own structure and state.
 A process of looking inward to perform self-examinition